Confidence Scoring with Bayesian Networks

 Value Confidence forms the input basis of the Bayesian system, along with other application properties.
 Examples include:

 How do we know our confidence scores are any good?
 Confidence scores for the confidence scores?
 A useful system will generate high confidence scores when accuracy is high, and lower confidence scores when accuracy is lower.
 A natural starting place is using correlation metric like Pearson or Spearman.
 However, on certain values or regulations our ML system has very high accuracy across the board and there is little to zero accuracy variance.
 In these cases correlation as a metric breaks down.
+Figure 8 visualizes this calibration goal, highlighting the difference between weak correlation and a well-aligned confidence–accuracy relationship.

 If confidence scores are constrained to map directly to accuracy, then error or loss scoring like Expected Calibration Error or RMSE variants can be used.
 In practice we relax this constraint and use a precision-blended scoring system to measure correlation when there is variance and accuracy when there is not.